proyecto26/awesome-jsgames/README.md

 - [Interphase #1](https://gumroad.com/l/ySfMa) - A 400 page bookazine complete with a coverdisk filled with source code, graphics and more for Phaser CE.
 - [A Guide to the Phaser CE Tween Manager](https://leanpub.com/phasertweenmanager) - Learn how to use the Phaser Tween Manager to its full potential and spice up your games.
 - [A Guide to the Phaser CE Scale Manager](https://leanpub.com/phaserscalemanager) - Phaser has a powerful built-in Scale Manager and this guide teaches you how to unlock its features.
+- [Infinite Jumper in Phaser 3 with Modern JavaScript](https://ourcade.co/books/infinite-jumper-phaser3) - A free book to help beginners learn Phaser 3 with modern JavaScript without complicated web development tooling.
+- [Infinite Runner in Phaser 3 with TypeScript](https://ourcade.co/books/infinite-runner-phaser3) - A free book to help you get started using TypeScript to make more complex Phaser 3 games.

 ### Competitions
 - [Js13kGames](https://js13kgames.com) - Create HTML5 games that will fit in a zip package of only 13 kilobytes.